Visiting Assistant Professor: A. MINERVINI

 Students who have taken French, Italian or Spanish in high school must take a computerized placement test before enrolling in a language or literature course in the Department of French, Italian and Arabic.
 We strongly recommend that they take the 20-minute test at the Keck Humanities Laboratory upon their arrival at the college.
 A student majoring in Italian has two major options:

-- All required courses:305, 306, 431, and 432 for those students eligible to write a thesis, or 431 for those graduating seniors not eligible to write a thesis.
+1. All required courses: 305, 306, 431, and 432 for those students eligible to write a thesis, or 431 for those graduating seniors not eligible to write a thesis;

-- Electives, Four courses chosen from at least one, but not more than two, disciplines (art history, cinema, classics, history, international relations, linguistics, music).
+3. Electives: Four courses chosen from at least one, but not more than two, disciplines (art history, cinema, classics, history, international relations, linguistics, music).
 All courses must be directly relevant to Italian cultures and selected in consultation with advisor.
-Two electives must be at the 300 level; Two of these four courses may be 300-level Italian courses relevant to the major.
+Two electives must be at the 300 level; two of these four courses may be 300-level Italian courses relevant to the major.
 For complete list of elective courses, see department.

 Courses for second language focus in FRENCH:

-- 305 and two French or Francophone culture or literature courses.
+1. 305 and two French or Francophone culture or literature courses;

 Courses for the second language focus in SPANISH:

-The prerequisite for admission to the minor is 101 (2 units) or equivalent.
-Students must complete a minimum of six courses, including the following: 201, 305 and three additional courses from 306, 307, 309, 315, 316, 320, GS221.
-Students may count up to two units of Italian AP credit (i.e. the equivalent of 201) toward the minor.
-Students who initially place at the 300-level as a result of previous Italian, must complete four CC Italian courses at the 300 level.
+(6 Units beyond IT 102).
+The prerequisite for admission to the minor is 101 and 102 (2 units) or equivalent.
+Students must complete a minimum of six courses, including the following: 201, 202, 305 and three additional courses from 304, 306, 309, 315, 316, 320, 321.
+Students, who initially place at the 300 level as a result of previous Italian, must complete four CC Italian courses at the 300 level.
 College transfer credit will be accepted, but at least three 300-level Italian courses must be completed at Colorado College.
 Only one credit from an unaffiliated program will be accepted into the minor.

 Italian Studies Thematic Minor